durrantlab/autogrow4/tutorial/TUTORIAL.md

        - USE `srun` or `mpirun` for the `cache_prerun`.
 This limits the prerun to a single processor thus preventing errors caused by race conditions when creating pycache files.
-    2. Then run the simulation as intended. `python RunAutogrow.py -j custom_parameters.json`
+    2. Then run the simulation as intended.
-       - Do not use `srun` or `mpirun` for the production run. cpu/job distribution is handled internally.
-Using `srun` or `mpirun` can cause errors with the `mpi4py` universe.
+        - `mpirun -n num_processors python -m mpi4py RunAutogrow.py -j custom_parameters.json`

+        - Make sure to provide the `-m mpi4py` before `RunAutoGrow.py`.
+This tells python how to handle Exceptions.

-## Utility Scripts
+## Accessory Scripts

 AutoGrow4 provides several accessory scripts for preparing files, processing data, and analyzing data.